 6 The Rock Shelter Trail

-If you want to go out with your family, Rock Shelter Trail is one of the gorgeous places you can ever be.
-The trail is one fantastic walking terrains in the region.
+If you want to go out with your family, Rock Shelter Trail is one of the most gorgeous places you can ever be.
+The trail is one fantastic walking terrain in the region.
 Unlike the Hamilton pool, it is perfect for strolling and bird watching.
 There are camping facilities available to accommodate your family.
 The greatest feature of this trail is the waterfall hike.